lee-vincent/browser-submit-data-dynambo-db/README.md

 # JavaScript environment for the SubmitData App tutorial

+need babel and webpack for this to work

 This is a workspace where you can find the following AWS SDK for JavaScript version 3 (v3) 'Submit data' app tutorial.

 For instructions on implementing this example, see [Build an app to submit data to DynamoDB](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/cross-service-example-submitting-data.html) in the _AWS SDK for JavaScript v3 Developer Guide_.